docuracy/Locolligo/User-Guide.md

 #### Link to Library
 Automatically link all features in the currently-loaded dataset to features in a selected GeoData Library dataset, based on configurable combinations of geographical distance and textual similarity.

-> Needs to be fixed following breaking changes.
+> **Needs to be fixed following breaking changes.**

-> Default configuration might not suit your dataset: for best results copy the software to your own GitHub repository and edit the configuration files.
+> *The default configuration might not suit your dataset: for best results copy the software to your own GitHub repository and edit the configuration files.*

 1. Click on `Library`, then
 2. Select the radio button next to the name of the dataset to which you wish to create links, and then